Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • 70% Pecorino + 30% Parmigiano

-Pecorino Romano PDO is the only correct one!
+Pecorino Romano PDO is the only correct choice.

 Pecorino Romano PDO: